 I’m a programmer and Boy Scout currently living in Arlington, VA.
 When I’m not at work or in the wilderness, I like to write Rust, SCUBA dive, woodwork, tell my cat how good he is, drive across the continent, and listen to way, way too much girlpop.

-I’m currently employed as a software development engineer at Amazon Web Services, where I work on bringing Rust to embedded devices.
-I previously worked at Space Dynamics Laboratory as a satellite software engineer, developing flight and ground-control software for research satellites.
+I’m currently employed as a software engineer at Fastly.
+I have previously worked at Amazon Web Services, bringing Rust to embedded devices, and at Space Dynamics Laboratory, building and operating research CubeSats.

 I also volunteer with a local Scout troop, teaching aquatics and wilderness travel.